shaliulab/idtrackerai/README.md

     chmod u+x install.sh
     ./install.sh

-install.sh will first install miniconda, you will be asked to accept the terms and conditions, then will download this repository and install the package.
+install.sh will first install [miniconda](https://conda.io/miniconda.html),
+you will be asked review the license agreement and accept the terms and conditions.
+Review the license agreement by pressing ENTER and accept the terms typing "yes".

+Then you will be asked to confirm the location of the installation.
+Press ENTER to continue with the default installation.

+If a version of miniconda is not yet installed you will be asked to prepend the install location to PATH in your .bashrc file.
+Type "yes" to continue with the default installation.
+Otherwise you will get an ERROR indicating that the directory already exists, but the installation of idtrackerai will continue.

 At the end of the installation activate the environment and launch the GUI:

-    conda activate idtrackerai-environment
+    source activate idtrackerai-environment
     idtrackeraiGUI

 If the installation did not succeed try proceeding step by step, by running the following commands in your terminal:

     wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh
-    chmod +x Miniconda2-latest-Linux-x86_64.sh
+    chmod u+x Miniconda2-latest-Linux-x86_64.sh
     ./Miniconda2-latest-Linux-x86_64.sh
     source ~/.bashrc
     wget https://gitlab.com/polavieja_lab/idtrackerai/raw/write_setup/environment-mint18.1.yml